AHeroicLlama/Mappalachia/User_Guides/Customization.md

 ## Map Settings
 Under the 'Map' menu, there are several options which allow you to change the appearance of the overall map;

+### Title
+This allows you to set a title for the map - it will show in the bottom-right, and will be the default filename when saving the map image.

 ### Brightness
 This option brings up a dialog which allows you to tweak the percentage brightness of the underlying map image.
 Enter any value from 5% to 300%.